zachcheatham/ha-lighting-manager/README.md

 ### lighting_manager.remove_layer

-Remove a layer by id or scene by its entity id from entity id of a light or group.
+Remove a layer by id from entity id of a light or group.
 If not entity id is specified, layer or scene will be removed from all managed lights.

 #### Service Parameters

 | Parameter | Description |
 |-----------|-------------|
 | entity_id | Entity ID of light or group. |
-| id | Layer ID or entity id of scene to be removed.
+| id | Layer ID to be removed.